 Frequently Asked Questions

-What happens if I don’t turn up on time?
+What happens if I am running late?

-Will the walk be ever cancelled?
+Will the walk ever be cancelled?

 How long do walks last?

-How many people are on a group?
+How many people are in a group?

-How do I recognise the Guide?
+How will I recognise the guide?